Climate Change Effects

 Since its completion in October 1982, the number of times each year that the Thames Barrier has been closed has been steadily increasing and it is projected that within the next 20 years the barrier will no longer be effective at preventing the highest storm surges from travelling up the Thames beyond Greenwich.

-In London and the Southeast the rise in the mean sea level is has been of the order of 60 cm in the last century.
+In London and the Southeast, the rise in the mean sea level has been of the order of 60 cm in the last century.
 This increase is in part due to the tilting of the British Isles (with the south eastern corner tipping downwards) and the settlement of London on its bed of clay.

 Extreme Weather Events

-The UK’s historically moderate climate – not too hot, cold, wet or dry is changing.
+The UK's historically moderate climate – not too hot, cold, wet or dry is now changing.
 Worldwide, the proportion of hurricanes reaching categories 4 or 5 – with wind speeds above 56 metres per second – has risen from 20% in the 1970s to 35% in the 1990s.
 Cyclones pick up energy over warm water and as sea temperatures rise the violence of cyclones reaching the UK will increase.
 These storms have higher wind speeds and deliver more precipitation and thus increase the chance of flooding from storm surge, river inundation and flash floods.

 Increased extreme weather means that rain is more likely to fall on ground hardened by a long hot, dry period especially in the summer and unable to absorb it - leading to flash floods instead of a replenishment of soil moisture or groundwater levels